AerodyneLabs/Stratocast/README.md

 - Add date here
 - Burst altitude on prediction was incorrect due to incorrect API use, formulas and parsing of wgrib2 format.
 - Added restful grib2 data, API and model documentation.
+- Invalid parachute values no longer cause an error.

 ### Version 1.0.0